2016 Prince George Regional Heritage Fair

 Each year between 3 and 5 regional participants have the opportunity to participate in a Provincial Fair with other students from across the province.
-Fair locations have varied; previous Provincial Fair locations include Victoria and Barkerville!
-In 2013, the Provincial Fair will be held in Victoria from Thursday July 4th through Tuesday July 8th.
-Seventy student participants will be attending, representing twelve regions of British Columbia.
+In the 2015, the Provincial Fair will be held in Victoria, BC.
+Fair locations have varied; previous Provincial Fair locations include Kamloops, Victoria and Barkerville!
 Would you like to know what it is like to participate in the Provincial Fair?
 Click here for "In Our Own Words", a wonderful compilation of thoughts and feedback from 2011's Provincial Fair participants!

 (awards subject to change without notice)